-Category E premises can be subject to an alternative enforcement strategy which could include making use of questionnaires / surveys / project based inspections / intelligence gathering visits.
+Category E premises can be subject to an alternative enforcement strategy which could include making use of questionnaires / surveys / project-based inspections / intelligence gathering visits.
 We will however carry out an inspection:

-- when they are subject of a complaint. - When we become aware of a significant change in the nature of the business, which is likely to alter the risk rating e.g. through planning applications, local knowledge, requests for advice from the proprietor - We will identify and target specific groups of premises for food safety initiatives. - ❖ We will make contact with all low risk premises at least once every 3 years to ascertain their status.
+- when they are subject of a complaint. - When we become aware of a significant change in the nature of the business, which is likely to alter the risk rating e.g. through planning applications, local knowledge, requests for advice from the proprietor - We will identify and target specific groups of premises for food safety initiatives. - We will contact all low-risk premises at least once every 3 years to ascertain their status.